World Circuit (record label): 1986 to 1999

 In 1986, the label released its first albums, María Rodríguez's La Tremenda and Abd El Gadir Salim's Sounds of Sudan Volume One.

-World Circuit's first taste of major success came in 1993 with the teaming of Ali Farka Touré and American guitarist Ry Cooder on the Grammy award-winning album, Talking Timbuktu.
-The album went on to sell over a million copies worldwide; a remarkable total for an album of its kind.
+World Circuit's first taste of major success came in 1993 with the teaming of Ali Farka Touré and American guitarist Ry Cooder on the Grammy award-winning album Talking Timbuktu.
+The album went on to sell more than a million copies worldwide; a remarkable total for an album of its kind.

-During the mid-nineties World Circuit began working with new artists, who would go on to become long-time label stalwarts.
+During the mid-1990s, World Circuit began working with new artists, who would go on to become long-time label stalwarts.
 Moving away from their usual Latin and West African emphasis, World Circuit released the album Rumba Argelina by Spanish group Radio Tarifa.
 Rumba Argelina propelled them to cult fame, achieving great popularity across Europe.
 Another artist to make an immediate impact was Senegalese multi-instrumentalist and singer Cheikh Lô.
 The dreadlocked maverick's debut album Ne La Thiass was produced by Youssou N’Dour, and is underpinned by indigenous Mbalax and Flamenco rhythms.

-In 1996, Cooder was invited to Havana, Cuba by British world-music producer Nick Gold of the World Circuit record label to record a session with two African High-life musicians from Mali in collaboration with Cuban musicians.
+In 1996, Cooder was invited to Havana, Cuba, by British world-music producer Nick Gold of the World Circuit record label to record a session with two African High-life musicians from Mali in collaboration with Cuban musicians.
 On Cooder's arrival (via Mexico to avoid the ongoing United States trade and travel embargo against Cuba), the musicians from Africa had not turned up and it transpired later that they had been unable to secure their visas to travel to Cuba.

 As a result, Gold and Cooder changed their plans and recorded three consecutive albums with Cuban musicians instead.
 First, they recorded A Toda Cuba le Gusta by the Afro-Cuban All Stars, an album of big band Son Cubano music produced by Juan de Marcos González.
 They then recorded the multi-million selling Buena Vista Social Club album, produced by Cooder.
 The third album, Introducing...Rubén González, was recorded in just two days, produced by Nick Gold and arranged once again by Juan de Marcos González.
 All three albums were recorded at Egrem studios, Havana during March and April 1996 and mixed by Jerry Boys and Nick Gold at Livingston Studios, London, prior to their release on the World Circuit label in 1997.
 In 2008 World Circuit released a 2-CD set of the Buena Vista Social Club live performance at Carnegie Hall recorded in 1998.

 Nick Gold had met Jerry Boys after working together on an album with Oumou Sangaré during 1993 and they subsequently began their close collaboration on Cuban music projects in 1996.
-In 2001 Gold bought the Livingston Recording Studios from Boys, which enabled most of World Circuit's artists to record and mix music at that site.
+In 2001, Gold bought the Livingston Recording Studios from Boys, which enabled most of World Circuit's artists to record and mix music at that site.

 Nick Gold and World Circuit are also responsible for bringing the Senegalese band Orchestra Baobab to world fame after its 2001 re-release of the 1982 record Pirates Choice in Europe (originally compiled and released by World Circuit in 1987).